 That probably doesn’t help: The DOS application could be developed by yourself, a company not supporting it anymore, or even out of business.
 Despite eventual Windows versions/alternatives, you may prefer using that application for various reasons and time to come.

 DOS apps start almost instantly in a scalable window and crisp TTF font (in text mode).
 Actually delayed (the almost) until it is ready for input, so no 'intro' of DOS startup commands.
 Just popping up the DOS app.

 Mature and no-nonsense, focuses exclusively on serious end-user programs, setup yours easily.
 No complex configuration to load drivers, set file handles, keyboard layout, language character set…

 Run multiple DOS applications (simultaneously), if needed with their own specific configuration.
 No conflicts with eventual Windows NTVDM instances running alongside (like in a mixed network).

 Also prints to Windows-only (GDI) printers, for instance a virtual printer to produce PDF’s.

-Reliable, its file system is (in sync with) that of Windows.
+Reliable, its file system is (a subset of) that of Windows.
 No internal file caching/buffering corrupting data.

 Network support with (verified) record locking, required by multi-user DOS applications to function reliable.

 Portable, small footprint and little impact on Windows resources.
 Not advertising its presence, except if unregistered and networked.